Moustached woodcreeper: Feeding

 The moustached woodcreeper's diet is primarily insects, though it has been observed eating snails.
 It typically forages singly, in pairs, or in what are thought to be family groups; it shuns mixed-species feeding flocks.
 It is not known to follow army ant swarms.
 It mostly forages from the forest mid-level to the canopy but sometimes on the ground as well.
 It hitches along trunks and branches, probing cavities, bark, and especially bromeliads.

 Breeding

 The moustached woodcreeper is thought to breed in the austral summer, roughly between October and December.
 No nest has been found, so the clutch size, incubation period, and time to fledging are not known.
 Both males and females have been found with brood patches, so both parents are thought to incubate eggs and care for nestlings.

 Vocalization

 The moustached woodcreeper's song is a "series of 4-7 double-notes, like 'wèèè-TJUH wèèè-TJUH - -'."
 The notes often gradually change to "Tu-Tjuh".
 Its call is a "whining, drawn-out 'wèèè-tuh' " with the "tuh" being "high and dry".

 Status

 The IUCN originally assessed the moustached woodcreeper as Threatened but since 1994 has classed it as Vulnerable.
-It has a fairly large overall range but is spottily found within it.
-Its estimated population of between 2500 and 10,000 mature individuals is believed to be decreasing.
-"The widespread destruction of dry forest in interior Brazil has rapidly reduced the now small population of this species.
-Remaining populations are severely fragmented and continuing to decline."
-The species is considered uncommon to rare and very local.
-It is "[l]egally protected in Brazil, and conservation measures have had some success in setting aside key sites as parks and reserves."
+It has a fairly large overall range, but only inhabits isolated fragments.
+Its total population size is unknown, but believed to be decreasing.